The Work Projects Results FAQ About Book a Call

 The room nobody wants to be in

-Mandatory GRC and compliance training where employees were completing modules on autopilot.
 The redesign led with the personal why: what happens to this specific role in this specific scenario if this goes wrong.
 Scenario-based modules put employees inside real situations, mapped to GDPR, SOC 2, and ISO 27001 frameworks.
 People stopped going through the motions and started paying attention.

 "I actually understood why we have these policies.
 I had been clicking through that training for three years and this is the first time it made sense."
 An employee · Systems Training Coordinator · Compliance Redesign